NETFav/Number-Race/README.md

 🍭 Atleast 20mb for storage

 NOTE : The game is under development, some of you may experience (problems/issue/error).

+If you can't download the game from here you can download it from here : https://ufile.io/xp5ji6hb

 If you have any feedbacks/suggestions/problems you can reach me below.